Preheat oven to 350 and lightly grease a 9-inch pie pan.

 Inquire About This Plate

-by Thomas Miller – Food Blogger / Restaurant Critic for Vero Vine and Vero Beach Foodie As with most new restaurants that open, I like to let the “new” wear off before I try them. …
+by Thomas Miller – Food Blogger / Restaurant Critic for Vero Vine and Vero Beach Foodie It’s that time of year again as I head back to the EPCOT Food & Wine Festival and try …

-by Thomas Miller – Food Blogger / Restaurant Critic for Vero Vine and Vero Beach Foodie I decided it was time to head back to The Original Mama Mia’s Kitchen to help celebrate their one …
+by Thomas Miller – Food Blogger / Restaurant Critic for Vero Vine and Vero Beach Foodie When you think of a restaurant that is a true institution in the Vero area, I know of several …